mlava/definitions/README.md

 ![definitions](https://user-images.githubusercontent.com/6857790/208808882-1f76cb26-a1f9-417f-9a28-ca777caf91b0.gif)

+If you already have a saved definition, it will be opened in the right sidebar.

+Otherwise, you have two options:
+1. the definitions will appear in a toast and you can select to save them to your graph for later reference
+2. you can set the 'Save definitions to Graph' option in Roam Depot settings to automatically save new definitions

-The extension will get the definition(s) available and create a words/definitions/_word_ page for you, then open it in the right sidebar.
+If you opt to automatically save definitions, the extension will get the definition(s) available and create a words/definitions/_word_ page for you, then open it in the right sidebar.
 The original word will become a blockref to the word definition so you can easily check it again later if you're prone to forget.

 You need an API key from https://rapidapi.com/dpventures/api/wordsapi to make this extension work.
 You can make up to 2500 requests each day on the free tier, so you will be unlikely to require a paid account.